 Vignette: Family Reconciliation

-A family in dispute used bone divination to reveal neglected rites related to a deceased relative.
-The prescribed work—an altar reconstitution, libation, and joint meal—helped family members address underlying grief and led to renewed communication and shared caregiving responsibilities.
+A family used bone divination to reveal neglected rites connected to a deceased relative.
+The recommended work—altar reconstruction, libation, and a shared meal—helped family members address grief and restore caregiving cooperation.

 Methods and When To Use Them: Quick Reference